British English vs American English

 As a linguist, the evolution of language fascinates me.
 During my undergraduate studies, I got to feed this interest by exploring questions such as, ‘Why do we speak English?’, ‘How do dialects and accents develop?’ and the question behind today’s blog post: ‘Why is British English different to American English?’

-A tiny bit of history …
+First, a tiny bit of history …

 The English language was first introduced to North America in the 17th Century when the British first established the colony of Jamestown, Virginia.
 However, the language was not officially standardised until 1828 when a man called Noah Webster published the American Dictionary of the English Language.
 In a deliberate attempt to promote cultural independence and national unity, it was Webster, himself, who introduced many of the spelling variations we know today.
 Over the years, cultural and geographical factors have also contributed to variations in the evolution of both styles of English.